What Is a Progressive Web App (PWA)? Plus Examples

 A primary difference is that web apps are accessed through an internet browser.
 They can store data in your browser’s cache so some of the app can be accessed even when you’re offline.
 So, if you don’t have internet access, you are often unable to use the web app, or you will find your functionality is limited.

 There’s no need to download or install web apps, as they aren’t local to the system.
-Another key difference between mobile apps and web apps is that web apps have limited access to device features, like GPS and the camera, which can limit some functionality – especially more advanced features you may want to build.
+Another key difference between mobile apps and web apps is that web apps have limited access to device features, like GPS and the camera, which can limit some functionality, especially more advanced features you may want to build.

-Web apps are specifically designed for interaction — the user logs in to a secure account and performs actions on the web app to accomplish a task, such as sending an email, creating a document, etc. So although a web app functions like a website, it’s different in that a website is mostly static and most content is publicly visible.
+Web apps are specifically designed for interaction.
+The user logs in to a secure account and performs actions on the web app to accomplish a task, such as sending an email, creating a document, etc. So, although a web app functions like a website, it’s different in that a website is mostly static, and most content is publicly visible.
 Because users need secure accounts with a web app, they require authentication features.

 Though web apps aren’t built for each device, they are usually created using the “mobile-first” principle.
 The user experience is defined on mobile first, then scaled up to larger devices like tablets and desktops.
 Here are the benefits of a web app.